 This Yosemite trip is an OATS favorite destination.
-We’ll be headed to this spectacular national park for 6 days, but will avoid the crowds and sight of vehicles by basing ourselves out of Hetch Hetchy.
-This northern section of the park provides us with the amazing scenery, miles of remote trails and plenty of lakes, mountains and meadows to explore.
+We’ll be headed to this spectacular national park for 6 days.
+The park provides us with amazing scenery, miles of remote trails and plenty of lakes, mountains and meadows to explore.
 This trip is great for you whether you’ve never been to Yosemite or whether you grew up visiting the valley each year as a child.

-- This trip will meet at 2:00pm on campus.
+- The June and July sessions of this trip will meet at 2:00pm on campus. *The August session will meet at 10:00am on campus.
 More details regarding the meeting location will be sent out via e-mail following registration.
+All trips will end on the last day at 5:00pm at the Strawberry Canyon Center on Centennial Drive in Berkeley.

 - Check out our other great new student trips